 I looked to the Torah for inspiration.
 I felt a shared connection with David when he entered the cave in verses (1 Samuel 24, 1-7, JPS).
 In the passages leading up to this verse, David was running for his life.
 King Saul assembled his men to find and kill David.
 Wrestling with his demonic thoughts and life-threatening circumstances, David entered the cave in verses (I Samuel 24, 4-5, JPS).

 4And he came to the sheepfolds along the way.
 There was a cave there, and Saul went in to relieve himself.
 Now David and his men were sitting in the back of the cave.
 5David’s men said to him, “This is the day of which the LORD said to you, ‘I will deliver your enemy into your hands; you can do with him as you please.’”
 David went and stealthily cut off the corner of Saul’s cloak.

 David was alone in the dark and heard “voices” of his “men”.
 This can be interpreted as his wrestling with his thoughts in the darkened corner of the cave.

 Suddenly, in a moment, King Saul entered the very same cave where David was hiding.
-Instead of following the voices of his inner demons, David merely cut off a corner of King Saul’s robe.
+Instead of following the voices that would lead away from the will of God, David cut off a corner of King Saul’s robe.
+Even that small action caused David’s heart to be smote and David repented to his men for it.
 David did not kill King Saul despite his legitimate worries that King Saul was looking to kill him.
-When they both left the cave, King Saul was overcome with the genuine restraint that David exemplified in the dark corner of the cave with his inner voices.
+When they both left the cave, King Saul was overcome with the genuine restraint and purity of motives that David exemplified in his actions.
 Upon exiting the darkness of the cave, King Saul saw the light shine on David’s righteousness.
 King Saul rewarded David accordingly.

 I also thought about Exodus and the 8th Plague (Darkness) which afflicted Egypt.